ethanscho/simple-card-game-dqn-tensorflow/README.md

-# Simple Card Game A3C Tensorflow
+# Simple Card Game DQN Tensorflow
 This project is an application of DQN/Double DQN to win a simple card game.

 ## Purpose